Keys to the Castle

 In December I started open sourcing software to make it easier to use agents, and got a steady stream of requests for code changes, and features.

-I’d open a document, check off items I liked, and Claude would handle replying to contributors, updating the code, and shipping changes to Github.
-I felt 10 pounds lighter.
+I’d open a document, approve what I liked, and on Claude’s next run it would reply to contributors, and ship the changes to Github.

 All of this happened on my main computer, with all of my data.
+I felt 10 pounds lighter.
 A few nights later, I was laying in bed, and all of a sudden I bolted up, in a panic.

 WHAT WAS I THINKING?

+As I opened my laptop, I felt as if I’d walked into the wrong apartment.
 Where do I even start to look?
 My email?
 Malware on my computer?
 Malicious code in my open source libraries?
-Or wait for something bad to happen?
+Wait for something bad to happen?

 Default Insecure

 The freedom to make mistakes is what makes LLMs powerful.
-Traditional software works or it crashes.

 Leverage